wI2L/jettison/README.md

 - `time.Time` and `Time.Duration` types are handled natively by the package.
 For the first, the encoder doesn't invoke the `MarshalJSON`/`MarshalText` methods, but use `time.AppendFormat` directly.
 For the second, it isn't necessary to implements the `json.Marshaler` or `encoding.TextMarshaler` interfaces, the encoder uses the result of the methods `Minutes`, `Seconds`, `Nanoseconds` or `String` based on the duration format configured.

 - Nil map keys instances implementing the `TextMarshaler` interface are encoded as an empty string, while the `encoding/package` currently panic because of that.
 See this [issue](https://github.com/golang/go/issues/33675) for more details.

-- No support for `json.Number` at the moment.
-Will be added in a later release.

 ### Benchmarks